joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

-# NodeJS Intro
+# NodeJS Intro + The Event Loop

 # Topics
 - What is NodeJS?
 - Diving deeper into Programming Languages
 - Google's Javascript Engine: V8
-- Installing & running your first NodeJS code
+- Know and understand the event loop.

-# Lesson
+- Know the different phases of the event loop.

-## What is NodeJS?
+# 1. What is NodeJS?

 ### Why not just call it Javascript for Server?